What is Operating Working Capital?

 Operational assets are resources used to generate revenues and, therefore, essential for ongoing business operations.
 Inventories accounts receivable, and prepaid assets are all examples of short-term operational assets.
 Cash is often excluded as it is seen as a financing item, with its level seen as a choice rather than a necessity to run the business.
 However, sometimes it may be operational if a business requires cash to operate, such as a travel shop for currency exchange.
-However, most businesses purchase and sell goods/services on credit and do not require cash to generate revenues.

 Operational liabilities are classified as non-interest-bearing liabilities and result from the operational activities of the business.
 Accounts payable, salaries payable, and most accrued liabilities are all operational.
 They are not interest-bearing (in the normal course of business) and, therefore, often referred to as providing “free funding” to the business.

 Understanding Operating Working Capital

 A business with positive OWC, where short-term operating assets are greater than short-term operating liabilities, requires short-term funding.
 Cash is “tied up” in the company creating the funding requirement.
 Businesses with negative OWC, where short-term operating liabilities are greater than short-term operating assets, get extra “free funding”.

 Problems with OWC?